 Case Details Description

-Incident Date 04/29/2023
+Incident Date 07/21/2023

-OLES Case Number 2023-00619-1C
+OLES Case Number 2023-01063-1C

 Case Type Monitored

 Incident Types 1.
 Abuse

 Allegations 1.
 Criminal Act

 Findings 1.
-Not Referred
+Referred

-Incident Summary A psychiatric technician allegedly slapped a resident.
+Incident Summary A psychiatric technician allegedly forced a resident's head against a wall and twisted his arm during a containment procedure.

-Disposition The case was not referred to the district attorney's office due to a lack of probable cause.
-The OLES concurred with the probable cause determination.
-The Office of Protective Services did not open an administrative investigation.
-The OLES concurred.
+Disposition The Office of Protective Services conducted an investigation and found sufficient evidence for a probable cause referral to the district attorney's office.
+OLES concurred with the probable cause determination.
+The Office of Protective Services opened an administrative investigation, which OLES accepted for monitoring.

-Investigative Assessment Rating: Sufficient The department complied with policies and procedures governing the investigative process.
+Investigative Assessment Overall Rating: Sufficient The department sufficiently complied with policies and procedures governing the investigative process.

+Pre-Disciplinary Assessment Did the department adequately respond to the incident?
+No The Office of Protective Services did not immediately